Request a Quote

 2. GPO and Script Processing

-Another issue that contributes to slow logon times for users is often the processing of GPO's and scripts.
-GPO's themselves can be organizationally difficult for admins to keep track of, and they can quickly become bulky.
-The processing of GPO's and scripts upon logon can significantly add to wait times, especially if there are many GPO's or scripts set for a user.
-This process involves copying the policies from the domain controller, parsing each file, and then applying the settings into the session.
+Another issue contributing to slow logon times for users is often the processing of GPOs and scripts.
+GPOs can be difficult for admins to keep track of, and they can quickly become bulky.
+The processing of GPOs and scripts upon logon can significantly add to wait times, especially when many GPOs or scripts are in place for a user.
+This process involves copying the policies from the domain controller, parsing each file, and applying the settings to the session.
 At scale, these complexities can add valuable seconds to the logon process for each user.

-Tricerat can help eliminate GPO's and scripting altogether.
-With Simplify Profiles, the user settings are stored as a database records, so during logon they are processed as simple database queries which are much quicker than loading bulky scripts or numerous GPOs.
-Admins can more easily manage the settings per object and assign those settings as a drag-and-drop operation to users and groups that require them.
-Even customized user settings from the session are saved into the database for quick operations at both logon and logoff.
+Tricerat can help eliminate GPOs and scripting with ScrewDrivers.
+During user logons, the user's settings will populate from a record that processes simple database queries.
+This method is much quicker than loading bulky scripts or numerous GPOs.
+Admins can more easily manage the settings per object and assign settings as a drag-and-drop operation to users and groups.
+Custom user settings from the session can also load into the database for quick operations at both logon and logoff.

 View the Data Sheet